nuxt/website-v2/content/en/guides/get-started/installation.md

 <base-alert type="info">

-When launching *Nuxt.js in development mode, it will listen for file changes in most directories, so there is no need to restart the application when e.g. adding new pages.*
+When launching Nuxt.js in development mode, it will listen for file changes in most directories, so there is no need to restart the application when e.g. adding new pages

 </base-alert>